Column: Newspapers struggle across Florida, but we're still here for you

+These stories along with many others had your local news media team scratching their heads a few times a day as to what goes on the front pages of your newspapers.

 At the same time our multimedia sales teams are working very hard to build comprehensive marketing programs for our print publications, websites, email marketing, online search, promotions and digital services to get our local businesses back on track.
-Of course, the rest of the Sun team members are doing their part to publish in print and online every single day.
+Of course, the rest of the Gondolier Sunteam members are doing their part to publish in print and online every single day.

+As we move forward during this crisis, I want to keep the readers informed as to how your newspaper is doing to survive the pandemic too.

+Just like many businesses, some media companies did not survive.
+They’re closed, leaving communities without local news.
+We’re not going to let that happen to our communities.

-In addition to my role at the Sun, I serve as the incoming chairman for the Florida Press Association (FPA).
+In addition to my role at the Gondolier, I serve as the incoming chairman for the Florida Press Association.
 The FPA includes all of the daily and most of the weekly newspapers in the state in its membership.
 The organization is doing everything in its power to serve Florida media companies and help them survive the pandemic.

+Our smallest weekly newspaper members are often the most vulnerable during recessions and natural disasters.
+Many of these newspapers have a handful of employees to handle all the challenging aspects of running a newspaper.

 I read a story this week about a community out west that was trying to save its local newspaper after the owner had to close it to retire.
 Those community leaders were shocked with the complexity of running a newspaper.